Anastasiia Kruglova Artist

 Anastasiia Kruglova is a contemporary artist, author of the modular solution in creating abstract composition on canvas.

-Anastasiia was born in Moscow on April 05, 1985.
-Graduated from the Higher School of Economics with a degree in International Law, and later received a degree in Sound Engineering.
+Anastasiia was born in Moscow, Russia on April 05, 1985.
+She graduated from the Higher School of Economics with a degree in International Public Law, and later received a degree in Sound Engineering.

-Anastasiia received art education in the creative workshop Kovalik O.A. , member of the Moscow Union of Artists.
+Anastasiia received art education in the creative workshop of Olga Kovalik, prominent Russian artist, member of the RPO International Art Fund.

 In the whirlwind of the modern world, it is sometimes impossible to penetrate, comprehend, feel the constantly changing reality around us.
 The artist, endowed with the gift of heightened perception of what he saw, lived, cherished in his fantasies of the surrounding world, has a huge advantage - the embodiment of his view on canvas.
 This is exactly what we observe in the Anastasiia Kruglova's art works.